NathanielRecto/Personal-Website/README.md

 # Personal Portfolio Website
 This is my own Personal Website, showcasing my background, skills, and portfolio as a Computer Engineering student.
 Feel free to check it out!
 [Website](https://nathaniel-recto.vercel.app/)
 ## About the Project
-This website serves as a digtial resume and portfolio, highlighting my education, experience, and skills in software and hardware engineering.
-It also provides links to my social profiles, allowing for easy access to my resume, GitHub, and Linkedln.
+This website serves as a digital resume and portfolio, highlighting my education, experience, and skills in software and hardware engineering.
+It also provides links to my social profiles, allowing for easy access to my resume, GitHub, and LinkedIn.
 ## Languages and Tools used
 - **HTML:** Structuring the content of the website.
-- **CSS:** Stlying and responsive design.
+- **CSS:** Styling and responsive design.
 - **JavaScript:** For dynamic elements and interactivity.
 - **FontAwesome:** Icons for social media and external links.
 - **Poppins Font:** Clean and modern typography.